webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Project management plan**
   - Planning
   - Consists of all the project planning documents such as charter, scope statement, schedule, and more.
+- **Action Plan**
+  - Planning
+  - Create task from WBS.
 - **Issue log**
   - Executing
   - A list of issues, containing list numbers, descriptions, and owners.
 - **Change log**
   - Executing
   - Describes change requests and their disposition for the project.
+- **Action Items**
+  - Executing
+  - Describe tasks or activities that need to be completed within a project.
 - **Risk register**
   - Executing
   - A list of risks and their descriptions.